proxy-wasm/proxy-wasm-cpp-sdk/docs/api_overview.md

 `RegisterContextFactory` is the mechanism for bootstrapping plugin code.
-Plugin code instantiates a `RegisterContextFactory` in a static variable. `RegisterContextFactory` takes as constructor params `std::function`s for creating new root context and stream context instances.
+Plugin code instantiates a `RegisterContextFactory` in a static variable. `RegisterContextFactory` takes as constructor params `std::function`s for creating new plugin context and stream context instances.
 The plugin can use these to create and return instances of its own subclasses of `RootContext` and `Context`.
 For example: